You can find starting prices here.

-To clean your figurine, hold the figurine firmly in one hand while running a moist cloth over it with the other hand.
-This should be enough for almost anything.
+To clean your figurine, a moist cloth should be enough for almost anything.

-NEVER USE A HOT HAIRDRYER FOR DRYING YOUR FIGURINE BECAUSE IT WILL MELT THE PLASTIC!
+NEVER USE A HOT HAIRDRYER ON YOUR FIGURINE BECAUSE IT WILL MELT THE PLASTIC!

-While this is primarily intended as decoration, you can handle and cuddle it, as long as you are gentle and careful.
+While this is primarily intended as decoration, you can play with it, as long as you are gentle and careful.
 3D printed ponies often have spiky manes, tails or horns, so be mindful.
 This is not a toy for children and has no certifications.

 If you have one of the larger ones and you accidentally touch a wall with it while carrying it around, the paint will probably get scratched.

 I've wanted to have a 3D printer since I was little, long before they were a real consumer product.
-I always enjoyed making things and was annoyed that I don't have a machine that can make accurate objects.
+I always enjoyed making things and was annoyed that I did not have a machine that could make accurate objects.
 I always had to make them by hand and they were very approximate.
-I could never, for example, make custom cogwheels that work very well.
+I could not, for example, make custom cogwheels that work very well.
 But now, I can!

-I started with custom Fischertechnik pieces, random utilities and replacement parts using OpenSCAD and slowly progressed to designing more complex and artistic models in Blender.
+My 3d printing journey started with custom Fischertechnik pieces, random utilities and replacement parts.
+For modelling, I was first using only OpenSCAD, then slowly progressed to designing more complex and artistic models in Blender.

 There are a lot of good tutorials on the Web, especially on YouTube.

 I also learned a lot from my own experiences.
-You need to do a lot of experimentation and try to predict results, then try to understand why things didn't work and how to prevent them next time.
+You need to do a lot of experimentation and try to predict results, then try to understand why things did not work and how to prevent them next time.

 Having friends who also 3D print was helpful too!

 Sure!
-If you have specific problems, you should take pictures and email them to me and I'll tell you what I think!
+If you have specific problems, you should take pictures and send them to me and I will tell you what I think!

-If you need help deciding which printer to buy, you should look at a recent buying guide (made or updated within the last 2 months), for example Reddit.
+If you need help deciding which printer to buy, you should look at a recent buying guide (updated within the last 2 months), for example Reddit.

 For painting, look at guides such as this one.
-Really, just search "painting 3d prints" and you'll find stuff!
+Really, just search "painting 3d prints" and you will find stuff!